 Money market accounts are a type of mix between a checking and savings account.
 Money market accounts typically require a minimum balance ranging from $5,000 to $10,000 be maintained to earn interest and avoid monthly fees.

 Money market accounts generally earn more interest than either a basic savings or checking account but combines features of both.
 Most money market accounts come with checks and a debit card but may limit you to a certain amount of withdrawals each month without a fee.
-BBVA Compass Money Market Account currently earns 2.00 percent interest and only requires a $25 opening deposit.
+BBVA Money Market Account currently earns 2.00 percent interest and only requires a $25 opening deposit.

 4. Certificate of Deposit (CD)